komastudios/android-gamesdk/samples/game_controller/README.md

 Before building in Android Studio the following prerequisites must be
 performed:

-### AGDK library archives

-Copy the relevant AGDK library .aar files to the libs/ folder of the sample you wish to run.

-For `nativeactivity/app/libs` you only need to copy the `games-controller` AAR file.
-For `gameactivity/app/libs` you need to copy both the `games-controller` and the `games-activity` AAR files.

-**Note:** Verify that the filename of the .aar(s) in the `nativeactivity/app/build.gradle` or `gameactivity/app/build.gradle` dependencies section matches the filename of the .aar(s) you copied to `libs/`.
-Fix the name in relevant `build.gradle` if they do not match.

 ### ImGui

 1. Open a terminal and set the working directory to `samples/game_controller/`